ncheng006/foodtruck-finder/README.md

 # Food Truck Finder

-Food Truck Finder is a web application that helps you discover nearby food trucks in San Francisco
+Food Truck Finder is a web application that helps you find nearby food trucks in San Francisco

 ## Table of Contents